bitovi/hatchify/doc/schema/attribute-types/dateonly.md

 ## React Rest Behavior

-Similar to the middleware, you MUST provide react rest models a valid date in the form of `1990-12-31T06:00:00.000Z`, `1990-12-31`, or `null` value.
+Similar to the API, you MUST provide react rest models a valid date in the form of `1990-12-31T06:00:00.000Z`, `1990-12-31`, or `null` value.
 Likewise, they will always return these values:

 ```ts
 Todo.createOne({ attributes: { dueDate: "1990-12-31" } })